 Modern technology allows for all of your benefit accounts to be linked to a single card.
 For example, you can have a dependent care FSA, healthcare FSA and transit account all on the same card.
 When you pay for goods and services, the MCC codes help identify which funds to pull from.

-Check with your employer’s plan document to see if the company offers a benefits debit card.
+Check with your employer’s Summary Plan Description to see if the company offers a benefits debit card.
 It’s a convenient and secure way to make the most out of your benefit accounts.